katonic-dev/explainit/README.md

 ## Who is Explainit for?
 Explainit helps ML platform teams with DevOps experience monitor productionized batch data.
 Explainit can also help these teams build towards a explainability/monitoring platform that improves collaboration between engineers and data scientists.

-Explainit is likely not the right tool if you
+Explainit is likely not the right tool if you:
-* are in an organization that’s just getting started with ML and is not yet sure what the business impact of ML is
+* Are in an organization that’s just getting started with ML and is not yet sure what the business impact of ML is.
-* rely primarily on unstructured data
+* Rely primarily on unstructured data.

 ## Quick Concepts on Drift
 ### What is Model Drift?